Vegetarian Stuffed Zucchini

 Cotija is a firm, crumbly cows milk cheese from Mexico.
 Here’s more about how to use Cotija from Bon Appetit.

-If you want to keep the Mexican flavors but make a vegetarian stuffed zucchini that’s lower in carbs, just replace the brown rice with 2 cups of slightly-cooked cauliflower rice.
-For best results I’d cook the cauliflower rice in a hot pan with a little oil to evaporate some of the liquid.
+If you want to keep the Mexican flavors but make a stuffed zucchini that’s lower in carbs, just replace the brown rice with 2 cups of slightly-cooked cauliflower rice.
+For best results I’d cook the cauliflower rice briefly in a very hot pan with a little oil to evaporate some of the liquid.

-How to Make Vegetarian Stuffed Zucchini:
+How to make Vegetarian Stuffed Zucchini:

 - Drain a can of black beans into a colander, rinse with cold water, and let them drain while you prep the zucchini.